jaseknighter/osc-mod/README.md

 1. `;install https://github.com/jaseknighter/osc-mod`
 2. restart norns
+3. turn on the mod (instructions [here](https://monome.org/docs/norns/community-scripts/#installing-a-mod)), restart norns, and load a script.

 ## about the script
 the idea for the script came from a project i am working on to send capacitive touch events from an adafruit [mpr121](https://learn.adafruit.com/adafruit-mpr121-12-key-capacitive-touch-sensor-breakout-tutorial) 12-Key capacitive touch sensor breakout board connected to a raspberry pi to norns via osc.